kevin93203/win-task-tracker/README.md

 1. Ensure the backend service is running (default port: 8080)
 2. Access the frontend page in your browser (default development URL: http://localhost:5173)
+3. Register an account or login with existing credentials
+4. Add remote computers and their credentials in the Remote Computers section
+5. View and manage scheduled tasks:
-3. Use the search bar to find specific tasks
+   - Use the search bar to find specific tasks
+   - Filter tasks by status (Ready, Running, Disabled)
-4. Filter tasks by status and computer
+   - Filter tasks by computer name
+   - View detailed task information including triggers and commands
-5. Click the refresh button to update data
+   - Click the refresh button to update data

 ## Important Notes

 - Ensure appropriate Windows permissions to read scheduled tasks
-- Password management should use environment variables or secure configuration methods
+- Credentials are stored securely in the SQLite database
+- Task information is fetched using PowerShell remoting
+- HTTPS is recommended for production deployment
-- Firewall settings may need to be adjusted for required ports
+- Firewall settings may need to be adjusted for required ports:
+  - Backend API: 8080
+  - Frontend dev server: 5173
+  - WinRM: 5985 (HTTP) or 5986 (HTTPS)

+## Security Considerations

+- JWT tokens are used for authentication
+- Passwords are hashed before storage
+- HTTP-only cookies for token storage
+- CORS is configured for security
+- User authentication required for all operations
+- Credential access is restricted to owner

 ## License